-Believe it or not, it’s always been possible to use the Chase points to buy Apple products – at least with the points you earn from cards like Chase Sapphire Preferred Card and the Chase Sapphire Reserve to purchase Apple products.
-But it hasn’t been an outstanding great deal: Those points are typically worth 1.2 cents each when buying Apple gear through the Chase portal, regardless of which credit card you hold.
+Believe it or not, it’s always been possible to use the Chase points to buy Apple products – at least with the points you earn from cards like Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® to purchase Apple products.
+But it hasn’t been a great deal: Those points are typically worth 1.2 cents each when buying Apple gear through the Chase portal, regardless of which credit card you hold.

-That’s temporarily changing.
-Through June 30, your Chase Ultimate Rewards points will be worth up to 50% more when redeeming towards Apple products through the Chase Ultimate Rewards portal.
-If you hold the Chase Sapphire Preferred Card, you can redeem points for 1.25 cents each to buy Airpods, iPhones, Apple Watches, a Macbook or other Apple accessories.
+With the Chase Sapphire Preferred Card, or the Ink Business Preferred Card, you can redeem points for 1.25 cents each to buy Airpods, iPhones, Apple Watches, a Macbook, or other Apple accessories.
 With the Chase Sapphire Reserve Card, you get 1.5 cents per point toward those Apple purchases.

 We see this limited-time offer every year or so, allowing you to get the same value you get using those Chase points to book travel – or using the new Chase Pay Yourself Back feature.
 And it’s just another way to get some extra value out of your Chase points.

 How to Use Chase Points to Buy Apple Products

 If you have a card that earns Chase Ultimate Rewards points like the Chase Sapphire Preferred Card, the Chase Sapphire Reserve, the Ink Business Preferred Credit Card, or the Chase Ink Business Unlimited or Cash cards, you can simply log in to your account on the Ultimate Rewards home page.